-Dr. Colin Tkachuk's area of specialization is chiropractic.
-His areas of expertise consist of activator methods, general care, and ultrasound (sonogram).
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Tkachuk honors.
-Dr. Tkachuk has received professional recognition including the following: Cum Laude.
+Dr. Colin Tkachuk's specialty is chiropractic.
+Areas of particular interest for Dr. Tkachuk include activator methods, general care, and ultrasound (sonogram).
+He is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Tkachuk has received the distinction of Cum Laude.

 Clinical interests: Ultrasound, Carpal Tunnel Syndrome, Physical Therapy Treatment, General Care, Activator Methods, ...
 (Read more)

 Dr. Jay Harrison specializes in chiropractic and practices in Grapevine, TX.
 He is rated highly by his patients.
 Dr. Harrison is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Dr. Kent Cooley works as a chiropractor in North Richland Hills, TX.
 Patients rated Dr. Cooley highly, giving Dr. Cooley an average of 4.5 stars out of 5.
 Dr. Cooley is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.